USGS Pink-spotted hawkmoth,

 The few images that have been sent to me for identification help

-are usually as per the upper image.
+are usually as per the upper image. questionable, generally more southerly

-Larvae feed on Mesechites trifida and other
+Larvae feed on Mesechites trifida and probably on other

-members of Apocynaceae (Dogbane family: Echites).
+members of the Apocynaceae (Dogbane family: Echites).
+In Florida

-Larvae have been reported on mangrove rubber vine (Rhabdadenia
+larvae have been reported on mangrove rubber vine (Rhabdadenia

 Larvae feed upon Grape (Vitis), Virginia Creeper

 (Parthenocissus quinquefolia) and other vines and ivies

 Larvae occur in both a light (green) form and a darker (tan/brown)